iugabogdan98/veirdion-task/README.md

 ### API endpoints:

     GET /hello -> Greeting you back :D

     GET /scrape -> Scrapes the websites in the sample-websites.csv file and returns the titles of the websites

+    GET /search -> Searches the scraped data for the given query, returns the results query params: - name, website, phoneNumber, facebook

 ### Project config, dependencies and environment: